-Under the terms of his executive compensation agreement, upon Mr. Horn's termination of employment, Mr. Horn is entitled to receive a prorated bonus for the calendar year of termination based on actual performance and, if the termination of employment is initiated by the Company or if ill-health prevents Mr. Horn from performing all his responsibilities as Executive Vice President, National Production Manager, subject to Mr. Horn's execution of a waiver and release in a form acceptable to the Company, severance compensation in the amount of Mr. Horn's base salary to be paid in installments in accordance with Guild's normal payroll practices for a period of one year following termination of Mr. Horn's employment with the Company.
+Under the terms of his executive compensation agreement, upon Mr. Horn's termination of employment, Mr. Horn is entitled to receive any incentive compensation earned by and payable to Mr. Horn upon termination of employment and any other items earned by and owed to Mr. Horn as of the termination of his employment in accordance with the policies and plans of Guild and applicable laws and, if the termination of employment is initiated by the Company or if illhealth prevents Mr. Horn from performing all his responsibilities as Executive Vice President, National Production Manager, subject to Mr. Horn's execution of a waiver and release in a form acceptable to the Company, severance compensation in the amount of Mr. Horn's base salary to be paid in installments in accordance with Guild's normal payroll practices for a period of one year following termination of Mr. Horn's employment with the Company.
 The executive compensation agreement also includes a one-year post-termination employee no hire and employee non-solicitation covenant.